 Attach fully-written and polished sample chapters that will help showcase your book project and writing style in the best possible light.
 The chapters must be directly linked to the project at hand.

 Here you may include your resume and any other supporting material, such as endorsements, pieces written about you, and relevant articles that underscore the importance of your book project.

 FORMATTING THE PROPOSAL

-Use Times New Roman or equivalent, black type, 12 pt. font throughout.
+Use Times New Roman or Garamond, black type, 12 pt. font throughout.